Form I-589: Apply for U.S. Asylum

 Exceptional Circumstances Led to Your Absence

-However, if you have a very viable reason that you were unable to attend your court hearing for instance due to serious sickness or death of a close family member then you may ask for a Motion to Reopen.
-You must file this motion no later than 180 days after the scheduled hearing, depending on the circumstances of your case.
+However, if you have a very viable reason for being unable to attend your court hearing, such as serious sickness or the death of a close family member, then you may ask for a Motion to Reopen.
+Depending on the circumstances of your case, you must file this motion no later than 180 days after the scheduled hearing.

 When you filed this Motion to Reopen your immigration matter, a legal provision enacted a stay on your deportation.
 This provision prevents authorities from deporting you out of the country until the Immigration Judge rejects your Motion.
 This relief offers you temporary respite while your case undergoes review, granting you the reprieve you sought.